-FMLA (Family Medical Leave Act): A type of Leave of Absence governed by Federal and State statutes under which an employee may take a leave of absence due to his/her medical condition, a family member's medical condition, or his/her active military duty.
+FMLA (Family and Medical Leave Act of 1993): A type of Leave of Absence governed by Federal and State statutes under which an employee may take a leave of absence due to his/her medical condition, a family member's medical condition, or his/her active military duty.

-Healthcare Reform: The Federal Patient Protection and Affordable Care Act (PPACA).
+Healthcare Reform: The comprehensive health care reform law enacted in March 2010, sometimes know as the Affordable Care Act (ACA) or Patient Protection and Affordable Care Act (PPACA).